fredgarciao/Advisoring/README.md

 # Advisoring
-Advisoring obout the intership a BIR
+This is my page about the Advisoring for the intership at BIR